AlDanial/cloc/README.md

 directly in cloc.

-Additionally, cloc will use Digest::MD5 to validate uniqueness among input files if Digest::MD5 is installed locally.
-If Digest::MD5 is not found the file uniqueness check is skipped.
+Additionally, cloc will use Digest::MD5 to validate uniqueness among equally-sized input files if Digest::MD5 is installed locally.

+A parallel processing option, <tt>--processes=<i>N</i></tt>, was introduced with cloc version 1.76 to enable faster runs on multicored machines.
+However, to use it, one must have the module Parallel::ForkManager installed.
+This module does not work reliably on Windows so parallel processing will only work on Unix-like operating systems.

 The Windows binary is built on a computer that has both Regexp::Common and Digest::MD5 installed locally.